Skip to main content

 note

-npx test-storybook --eject
+npx @storybook/test-runner --eject

 The above should have created a file in the root directory, test-runner-jest.config.js.
 Edit this file and add an import for the sauce visual plugin: